Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Introduction

-In recent years, researchers have proposed multiple techniques to construct polar codes tailored for the \ac{sc} decoding.
-Some important examples include the use of the Bhattacharyya parameter and its variants \cite{arikan, li2013practical}, methods based on density evolution \cite{mori1,mori2}, Gaussian approximation of density evolution \cite{trifonov_GA}, channel upgrading/downgrading techniques \cite{tal_construction} for general symmetric binary-input memoryless channels, and Monte-Carlo-based bit-channel selection algorithm \cite{sun_MC} that handles general channel conditions.
-In \cite{bardet,schurch}, a universal partial ordering of the reliability of the bit-channels was discovered, which gives rise to a polar-code construction algorithm whose complexity is sublinear in blocklength \cite{mondelli_complexity}.
-A $\beta$-expansion construction method \cite{beta} was also proposed based on this universal partial order.
+Recent research proposes multiple techniques to construct polar codes tailored for the \ac{sc} decoding.
+Some important examples include the use of the Bhattacharyya parameter and its variants \cite{arikan, li2013practical}, methods based on density evolution \cite{mori1,mori2}, Gaussian approximation of density evolution \cite{trifonov_GA}, channel upgrading/downgrading techniques \cite{tal_construction} for general symmetric binary-input memoryless channels, and a Monte-Carlo-based bit-channel selection algorithm that handles general channel conditions \cite{sun_MC}.
+Recent works \cite{Bardet2016,schurch} introduce a universal partial ordering of bit-channel reliability that leads to a polar-code construction algorithm whose complexity is sublinear in blocklength \cite{mondelli_complexity}.
+He \emph{et al.} propose a $\beta$-expansion construction method based on this universal partial order in \cite{beta}.